Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 Follow these steps to copy a portion of a worksheet from one Excel workbook into the same or another workbook:

 1) Select the special process "[101] (XLS) Copy specified data from sheet to the same or different XLS file" from the Special Process drop down list.
-The file format is automatically set as *.XLS.

-2) Next select original and target files.
-If a target file does not exist, Convert XLS will create it for you.
-If the target file is the same as the original file and a new sheet name is specified, a new sheet will be created within the original file’s workbook.
+2) Next select the input and output files.
+If an output file/folder does not exist, ‘Convert XLS’ will create it for you.
+If the output file is the same as the input file and a new sheet name is specified, a new sheet will be created within the input file’s workbook.
 To do a whole folder use the wildcard format (i.e. d:\XLSFiles\*.XLS).

 copy worksheet portion dialog box

 b.
-For the Target sheet specifying the same sheet name will copy the data onto that sheet.
-By specifying a different name, 'Convert XLS' will create a new worksheet in the designated workbook.
-Choose from among the four ‘Select where to copy to’ options.
-Note that if the target sheet already exists it will be overwritten.
+For the Output sheet specify the sheet you wish to copy to.
+If the sheet specified does not exist 'Convert XLS' will create a new worksheet in the designated workbook.
+Choose from among the four Select where to copy to options.
+Note that if the output sheet already exists data may be overwritten.

 4) Click the Add button to add the task to the Conversion Task list.
 You may add multiple tasks to the Conversion Task list before initiating the conversion process by repeating Steps 1 - 4 as necessary.